ArthurianX/pino-h3-elastic-logger/client/README.md

 Small logging library that also send logs to a configurable endpoint

 ### Usage
+- Install client using `npm install pino-logger-client --save` from [npm](https://www.npmjs.com/package/pino-logger-client)
-- Import with `import { Logger } from '?'`
+- Import with `import { Logger } from 'pino-logger-client'`
-- Instantiate and configure the logger class with `const logger = new Logger(API_URL, LoggerName);`, `LoggerName` is the name that will appear in the logs, it's also optional.
+- Instantiate and configure the logger class with `const logger = new Logger(API_URL | false, LoggerName);`, `LoggerName` is the name that will appear in the logs, it's also optional.
+- if `API_URL` is `false` nothing will be sent to API, this is preferable for local development.
 - Use its methods `logger.info|warn|error|success('message')`
 - The logger also registers some global error listeners, which can be unregisterd with `logger.unregisterListeners()`